 During early and archery season temperatures are usually warm, and thus the Best Insulated Hunting Boots should not be your first choice.
 Instead, go for lightweight hunting boots, preferably those that weight between 2.5 lbs and 3.5 lbs.

 But during the second and third rifle seasons, temperature drops are more likely.
 Thus, insulation will become an important factor.
 In essence, the early season requires lightweight hunting boots while the late season requires heavier and more insulated boots.

 For elk hunting, there are three boots that ticked all our boxes.
 Here is our in-depth review of both boots.

-This ankle-high hunting boot comes equipped with the company’s scent-ban technology which is fused into the boot’s footbed and lining.
+This awesome ankle supported hunting boot comes equipped with the company’s scent-ban technology which is fused into the boot’s footbed and lining.
 The result is the ability to walk for miles without having to worry about foot odor.

 Wading through puddles of water or a swamp is possible in these boots thanks to them being waterproof.
 Inside, the boot has a lining that improves comfort by preventing the buildup of sweat.

 A well-padded cushion comfort tongue with a 4-way stretch nylon minimizes pressure on your shin.
 This translates to a more comfortable boot.
 Additionally, both the toe and the heel are reinforced with the company’s Armatec technology for improved durability.

 By using the latest RPM technology this boot becomes very lightweight while at the same time durable